CSCI4850/s22-team8-project/README.md

 ## Running our Demo

 1. You will need Python 3.0 or higher.
 This can be found on the Python website [here](https://www.python.org/downloads/)
-2. Our project is written in .ipynb files that require Jupyter Notebook [(Install here)](https://jupyter.org/install) to run.
+2. Our project is written in .ipynb files that require Jupyter Notebook [(install here)](https://jupyter.org/install) to run.
 3. Once inside Jupyter Notebook, a few tools will need to be imported to run a demo:

 ```